-The bison dig their hooves into the deep snow, oversized shaggy heads swinging back and forth to get to the delicious grass underneath.
-These impressive creatures are slow, guarded and enormous even from a distance and after a few minutes, they retreat into the woods just as a young moose steps into the clearing to forage for breakfast.
+The bison dig their hooves into the deep snow, oversized shaggy heads swinging back and forth to get to the delicious grasses underneath.
+These impressive creatures are slow, guarded and enormous even from a distance and after a few minutes, they retreat into the woods – just as a young moose steps into the clearing to forage for breakfast.
 Thrilled at our luck, we drive on to meet our guide.

-Nature on the edge of the city
+Nature on the Edge of the City

 We meet our guides at an open-air pavilion and gather around a fire, drink hot chocolate and learn about the park’s long history and the wildlife that lives here.
 Elk Island National Park was established in 1906 as one of the first big game sanctuaries in Canada, fenced to protect native elk, moose and mule deer.
 A herd of 400 plains bison – some of the last remaining – arrived a year later.
 Today, preserves around the world are the happy recipients of some of the plains and wood bison protected here.
 More than 80 per cent of the planet’s population can trace their ancestry through Elk Island.

-Our lead guide, Priscilla hands out wooden snowshoes – a light modern version of the classic style – and suggests we take a practice spin on flat ground to get the straps nice and tight.
+Our lead guide, Priscilla, hands out wooden snowshoes – a light, modern version of the classic style – and suggests we take a practice spin on flat ground to get the straps nice and tight.
 After a few steps, we’re already comfortable with our new wider and longer feet and are raring to go.

-Out on the lake, the wind picks up and the wild landscape absorbs us as we stride surefooted atop the frozen surface.
+Out on the lake, the wind picks up and the wild landscape absorbs us as we stride sure-footed atop the frozen surface.
 We pose for the camera – raising our hands in victory like we just conquered the Arctic Circle.
 What a silly bunch we are!

 As we leave, we walk along the boardwalk and listen to the sounds of the park: chickadee peeps, squirrel chatter, rustling reeds and our footsteps echoing on the hollow wooden boardwalk.
-As our snow day ends, we tramp back to the car, invigorated by our walk, warmed by camaraderie and awed by the frozen beauty of Elk Island.
+As our snow day ends, we tramp back to the car, invigorated by our hike, warmed by camaraderie and awed by the frozen beauty of Elk Island.